Higher-order quantum computing with known input states: Summary of main results

 \subsection{Exponential advantage in known state SAR protocol with multiple calls}

-The storage-and-retrieval protocol (SAR)~\cite{Sedl_k_2019}, also known as unitary learning~\cite{Bisio_2010}, protocol consists of two stages, as depicted in Fig.~\ref{fig:SAR_k}.
+The storage-and-retrieval protocol (SAR)~\cite{Sedl_k_2019}, also known as unitary learning~\cite{Bisio_2010}, protocol consists of two stages, as depicted in Fig.~\ref{fig:SAR_k}, and falls within the class of delayed input state protocols (see Fig.~\ref{Fig_delay}).
 In the \emph{storage phase}, while \(U\) is accessible, its action is encoded into a quantum memory state, typically entangled with an ancillary system.
 In the \emph{retrieval phase}, once the target state \(\rho\) becomes available and access to unitary \(U\) is no longer possible, a quantum channel \(\map{R}\) is applied to the stored memory and \(\rho\), with the goal of achieving \(U\rho U^\dagger\).
 The SAR protocol is closely related to the problem of programming quantum gates~\cite{Nielsen_1997}, and can be viewed as a special case in which the program state is prepared by sending part of an entangled state to the operation one desired to store.
 Consequently, by the no-programming theorem, it is not possible to construct deterministic and exact SAR transformation that works for $\forall U \in \mathrm{SU}(d)$.
 Hence, the goal is to approximate, or to obtain the exact state $U\rho U^\dagger$ with some probability $p$.
-The assumption of a known input state is particularly well motivated in the operation context of the SAR task, which falls within the class of delayed-state protocols (see Fig.~\ref{Fig_delay}).
-In this context, the storage phase can be regarded as fully universal and independent of the input, while the retrieval phase may exploit classical knowledge of the input state that becomes available later.
-In other words, we can imagine part of the protocol as being completely unknown and inaccessible to the user, while the retrieved unitary implementation is specifically designed for a program known to the user.